 Alana Stewart, AThR

-Prior to becoming an Art Psychotherapist, Alana worked as a disability support worker for five years in family homes.
-Alana has also worked in other types of support work roles with with refugee children, youth who have experienced homelessness, adults and youth with psychosocial disability and dual disability.
-Alana now works as an Art Psychotherapist one day a week in Eltham, Victoria at the Balanced Wellbeing Center and provides outreach on other days.
-Her private practice has been running since May 2019 and she is an independent NDIS provider.
+Prior to becoming an Art Psychotherapist, Alana has a long work history in community services and health care since 2012.
+She first worked as a disability support worker for several years in private family homes and has also worked in other types of community support mental health roles with with refugee children, out of home youth, those who have psychosocial disability and have experienced homelessness.
+Alana trained as an Art Therapist in psychiatric clinical settings and now works in private practice as an independent NDIS provider since May 2019.

 She is available Tuesdays in Eltham, Victoria at the Balanced Wellbeing Center and provides outreach and online services on other days.